SaintRyoh/rabbithole/README.md

 - Have a working Linux installation.
 Rabbithole has been [tested](#looking-for-beta-testers) and is known to work on: Arch (as well as distros based on the aforementioned ones).
 - Be comfortable using the command line, as some aspects of the installation process may require it.
 - Have **git** installed to clone the Rabbithole repository.
 If you don't have git installed, you can install it with your distribution's package manager.
-For example, on
-- Ubuntu, you can install git with the following command: sudo apt install git
+For example, on Ubuntu, you can install git with the following command: ```sudo apt install git```
-- For the DE-Like Experience, yay should be installed on Arch based distros for the easiest time.
+- For the DE-Like experience, yay or another AUR tool should be installed on Arch based distros for the easiest installation.

 ### Core Packages Only (Advanced Users)